krishan57gupta/ROSeq/README.md

 This vignette uses a tung dataset already inbuilt in same package, to demonstrate a standard pipeline.
 This vignette can be used as a tutorial as well.

+#### Reference of Tung data:

-Ref: Tung, P.-Y.et al.Batch effects and the effective design of single-cell geneexpression studies.Scientific reports7, 39921 (2017).
+Tung, P.-Y.et al.Batch effects and the effective design of single-cell geneexpression studies.Scientific reports7, 39921 (2017).

 ## Example